sunpy/sunpy/docs/guide/acquiring_data/database.rst

 sure whether the required data already exists in the database, use :meth:`Database.fetch` and you use a method to save bandwidth!

-As you can see in the following example, the first call of the fetch method results in a list of entries.
-These are the entries which have been returned by querying the database.
-This is the reason why the number of saved entries in the database is still 32 even after the fetch method has been called.
-The second fetch call has not been done already on a download call, therefore the given query is used to download new data and add these resulting entries to the database.
-Because the query result translates to 4 records, 4 new entries are added to the database after the fetch call.
+In the following example, you can see that the first fetch call does not add any new entries to the database, because they have been downloaded earlier.

     >>> entries = database.fetch(
     ...     vso.attrs.Time('2012-08-05', '2012-08-05 00:00:05'),
     ...     vso.attrs.Instrument('AIA'))
-    >>> entries is None
-    False
-    >>> len(entries)
-    4
     >>> len(database)
     33

+Another fetch call downloads new files because this is a new date range whose files have not been downloaded yet.

     >>> entries = database.fetch(
     ...     vso.attrs.Time('2013-08-05', '2013-08-05 00:00:05'),
     ...     vso.attrs.Instrument('AIA'))
-    >>> entries is None
-    True
     >>> len(database)
     37

-There is another level of caching which ensures a previously downloaded file corresponding to a database entry is not downloaded again.
-This ensures that in case of queries which have some results in common, files for the common results will not be downloaded again.
+The caching also ensures that in case of queries which have some results in common, files for the common results will not be downloaded again.
 In the following example, you can see that even if the query is a new one, it will have all files in common with the previous query.
 Therefore, no new files are downloaded.

-    >>> entries = database1.fetch(
+    >>> entries = database.fetch(
         vso.attrs.Time('2012-08-05 00:00:00', '2012-08-05 00:00:01'),
         vso.attrs.Instrument('AIA'))
     >>> len(database)